 In the past, the companies that offered the lowest rates would require a medical exam and possibly even a blood/urine test.

 Certainly, not everyone is happy with life insurance medical exams, in fact, there’s a large part of the population that simply refuse to have one.

-You may, however, qualify for life insurance with no medical exam through some of the companies we offer.
+You may, however, qualify for life insurance no medical exam no waiting period through some of the companies we offer.

 There are a few different ways that companies will underwrite you on a non-medical basis.